Prenatal & Postpartum Physio

 Prenatal Pelvic Health Education

-Diastasis recti is commonly known as a pregnancy induced abdominal separation, however it should be viewed more as a ‘stretching’ of the abdominal connective tissue.
-100% of women will have some degree of stretching at the end of their pregnancy and this is primarily due the pressure of the growing uterus pressing outward on the core muscles combined with a lack of core stability.
+Diastasis recti are commonly known as a pregnancy-induced abdominal separation, however, it should be viewed more as a ‘stretching’ of the abdominal connective tissue.
+100% of women will have some degree of stretching at the end of their pregnancy and this is primarily due to the pressure of the growing uterus pressing outward on the core muscles combined with a lack of core stability.

 If you are planning a C-section, we would strongly encourage you to book an appointment with one of our therapists PRIOR to your scheduled delivery so we can provide some education on your delivery and recovery in those first 6 six weeks postpartum before you start your postpartum treatment.
 We like to think of it as C-section prehab!